zain-b/Gigg/README.md

 }
 ```

 - Client side **Socket.io implementation** to continuously stay in sync with the server via a **socket service**.
 The socket listens for the `complete-data` message, the `new-event` message and the `new-story` message.
 The received data is sent to the data service for processing.
+In the callback, upon receiving data, we define the types we expect to recieve.
+This enables TypeScript to **automatically deserialise** the recieved data into our pre-defined models.

   The socket service subscribes to the connectivity service's `connection$` observable in order to disconnect itself whenever the client goes offline.
 It reconnects itself when the client comes back online.
 This is required due to a quirk in how offline mode works in some browsers (they do not seem to disconnect sockets), which makes it difficult to test otherwise.